 - Can the Speaker stay extra days in an amazing event location?

 - Do you have unique transport (Private jet, helicopter, chauffeur 24/7)?

 - Are there interesting people attending?

 - Can you offer high video & photography production value?

 - Will there be great media coverage at your event?

 Remember these incentives are not meant to replace paying a Speaker fee but instead are an extra value you can offer that costs you little or nothing and are of great value to the Speaker.
 These incentives may also be covered by other budgets that extend beyond a limited Speaker budget.

-For more insights on how to get a speaker and their speech aligned with your Vision & Strategy download: The Keynote Speaker BEST PRICE Expert Guide below.
+For more insights on how to get a speaker and their speech aligned with your Vision & Strategy download: Guide on how much does a Keynote Speaker cost below.